Skip to content

 CMHC clinicians work in Clinical Teams to ensure that students receive thoughtful care during times of crisis.
 These teams coordinate crisis interventions that are needed within CMHC.
 Interns participate on Clinical Teams one day per week.

-In single session appointments, therapists meet with clients for what is intended to be a one-time meeting.
+In single session appointments, therapists (including interns) meet with clients for what is intended to be a one-time meeting.
 Students placed in these sessions may be seeking a consultation about a specific concern or life event or may be interested in seeing what counseling services can offer.
 Therapists work collaboratively with these students to address the immediate concern and explore strategies that the student can apply to future concerns.

 The clinical system is designed to provide the maximum number of students the opportunity to receive services, while building in limited flexibility for treatment length and scheduling based on the student’s clinical needs.
 Most clients attend three to five sessions.